 I am quite prone to motion sickness, and having barfed more than once before on planes, I always take drugs for this.
 Normally I take Gravol (dimenhydrinate), and it has the side benefit of sedating me at least a little bit.
 But on this particular occasion, I had run out of Gravol, so instead I took some promethazine that I’d picked up in India a couple years ago.
 That’s not actually as dodgy as it sounds; it does prevent me from barfing, but doesn’t sedate me at all.
 Damn it, should’ve brought Ativan!

 I have to recognize that my early 20’s, a time when my body and mind were functioning optimally mental illness hadn’t yet reared its ugly head, and I could sleep almost anytime, anywhere… well, those days are far, far behind me.
-I need to drill it into my brain that I can’t function that way anymore, and it’s important to prepare myself better for experiences that used to come much more easily.
+I need to drill it into my brain that I can’t function that way anymore now that I’m travelling with depression, and it’s important to prepare myself better for experiences that used to come much more easily.
 If nothing else, I’ve learned that Ativan needs to be a basic part of my sizeable travelling pharmacy (which I’ve written about before in How do you say antidepressant in Uzbek?).

 Dealing with medication